Bola Shonubi BA (Hons) MSc (Psych) (MBACP) Psychotherapist

 Therapy sessions £65.00 for 50 minute session.

-The assessment session is not a therapy session, it is the initial session where I will find out about you, your experiences from early childhood to adulthood, your family setup, your work (if you do work) and what brings you to seek therapy.
-I will also ask your age, address, GP and practical information.
+The assessment session is not a therapy session, it is the consultation session where I will find out about you, your experiences from early childhood to adulthood, your family setup, your work (if you do work) and what brings you to seek therapy.
 By doing this I will try to identify or understand the psychological or personal issues and problems that you are experiencing.

 Towards the end of the assessment session we will decide if you will start weekly therapy with me as your therapist under the psychodynamic model.
 Or if you feel that you are not yet ready for therapy or the psychodynamic model is not tor you.

-The therapy sessions are client led, unlike the assessment session where I ask questions and am given answers by you.
-Whatever you as the client brings to the therapy session is what will be explored.
+Therapy sessions are client led, unlike the assessment session where I ask questions and am given answers by you.
+In the therapy session whatever you as the client brings to the therapy session is what will be explored.
 Sessions take place at least once a week at the same time and on the same day of the week.

 I adhere to the BACP ethical framework in my practice.